romnance/talent-accelerator-frontend-test/README.md

 1. What parts did you struggle with and why?

 2. Would you do anything differently if you were to do it again?

+3. Which framework did you choose and why?
+If you did not choose to use a framework, why?